lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

-As you can see in the diagram, the Presenter has another role.
-Again, I will cover this later.
+As you can see in the diagram, the Presenter has another role, again which, I will cover later.

 ### The UseCase

 The UseCase, known in VIPER as the Interactor, has one responsibility: execute the application use case defined for the event.
 Upon receiving an event, the UseCase may use the EntityGateway to access the system state in the form of Entities, process the Entities with the incoming parameters, and may update the system state via the EntityGateway.

-The results of executing the UseCase are passed as output in a form called a PresentationModel to the UseCaseOutput protocol.
+The results of executing the UseCase are passed as output to the UseCaseOutput protocol.

+Even when the Entities do not require processing to create the required output, they are never passed directly to the UseCaseOutput.
+The results are passed in a form known as the PresentationModel.
 The Presentation Model contains only the data that will be required for the output display.
 The data is not converted for output.

+A presentation model can be passed as a struct or as simple scalars - whatever is most convenient.

-The Presentation Model never contains the Entities.
-This helps ensure that the UseCase is decoupled from the Presentor.
+The separation of the Entity from the Presentation Model helps ensure that the UseCase is decoupled from the Presenter.
+This way the Entity can chage without affecting the outer layers of the system.

+Note that the UseCase never has to convert data, as that is the job of the Presenter and the EntityGateway.

+ The UseCase has no direct dependencies - both the EntityGateway and the PresenterOutput are Protocols and are injected (by the Connector).

 ### The EntityGateway and EntityManagers